CalvintheBear/asmr01/privacy-policy.md

 This Privacy Policy of CuttingASMR.org ("We," "Us," or "Our") describes Our policies and procedures on how we might collect, store, use, and/or share Your information when You use our Service.
 This includes use of our website at https://cuttingasmr.org/ (the "Website").
 The Privacy Policy also tells You about Your privacy rights and how the law protects You.

 We use Your Personal Data to provide and improve the Service.
-By using the Website, You agree to the collection and use of information in accordance with this Privacy Policy.
+By registering and using our Service, You explicitly agree to the collection and use of information in accordance with this Privacy Policy, our Terms of Service, and Refund Policy.

+**Registration Consent**: By creating an account with CuttingASMR.org, you automatically agree to our Privacy Policy, Terms of Service, and Refund Policy.
+This consent is required to use our services.

 Should you have any questions or concerns regarding this Privacy Policy and our services, please check our Terms and Conditions, or contact us directly via j2983236233@gmail.com.